Sayak22Tripathy/Resume_Builder-Web-Application/README.md

-User Information for Building Resume:This page asks for user’s personal information like name ,contact number ,address ,photo and work and academic qualification and after entering all details ,you can generate your resume.
+## User Information for Building Resume:
+This page asks for user’s personal information like name ,contact number ,address ,photo and work and academic qualification and after entering all details ,you can generate your resume.

 <img width="456" alt="image" src="https://user-images.githubusercontent.com/64369143/176417951-80e5fd1d-d600-4279-8446-69e99f1f4c8d.png">